cocos/cocos-docs/en/editor/publish/native-options.md

 ![native directory](publish-native/native-directory.png)

 - `assets`: places project resources.
-- `build`: places the currently built native platform project, which can be used by the IDE of the corresponding platform to perform compilation tasks.
-Except for the Android platform, the Android platform's native project is generated in the `proj` directory.
+- `proj`: places the currently built native platform project, which can be used by the IDE of the corresponding platform to perform compilation tasks.
-- `proj`: place required resources for compilation, such as application icons, application startup scripts, etc.
 - `cocos.compile.config.json`: place the compile option json for current build.

 For more information, please refer to [Build Directory -- Native](../../release-notes/upgrade-guide-v3.0.md#native).